Data Transmission#

 Transmitting Data#

-Any satellite that wishes to transmit measurement data for storage should inherit from the
+Any satellite that wishes to transmit measurement data for storage has to inherit from the

 This class implements the connection and transmission to data receivers in the Constellation in a transparent way.